Syntes512/muledump/README.md

 ## Release Information

-The current version is Jakcodex/Muledump v9.0.
+This is a preview release of Jakcodex/Muledump v9.1.

-Muledump Online is available hosted on Github [here](https://jakcodex.github.io/muledump/muledump.html).
+Muledump Online is available hosted on Github [here](https://jakcodex.github.io/muledump-preview/muledump.html).

 All released versions are available for download [here](https://github.com/jakcodex/muledump/releases).